Why Umbrella Insurance Isn’t Enough Anymore

 If you’re being sued for making false claims or harmful statements about a person or business, libel and slander claims can hit you hard.
 Whether you’re defending yourself against defamation, malicious prosecution, or false arrest, you’ll have to fight back in many cases or rebuild your reputation, both of which can be costly.

 Let’s say you made a false claim regarding the inferior quality of one of your competitor’s services or products.
-In doing so, your competition lost a significant number of clients because of your claims.
-They decide to sue you for slandering their company, which could be a costly claim against you.
+In doing so, your competition lost many clients because of your claims.
+They sue you for slandering their company, which could be a costly claim against you.
 You likely won’t have help from your primary insurance policies in these situations, so umbrella insurance helps you protect yourself and cover the costs.

 4. Homeowners Liability

 Umbrella insurance can help increase the liability limit on your homeowners insurance policy.
-There are numerous situations in which umbrella insurance can help cover the costs of a homeowners claim.
+In numerous situations, umbrella insurance can help cover the costs of a homeowner’s claim.
 For example, you’re having a graduation party and someone falls off the deck.
 Or, you let a friend stay in your lake house for a weekend and they get injured on your property.
 Or, an old tree in your yard falls into your neighbor’s house, damaging the roof.

 You’re liable for these types of incidents.
 Your homeowners insurance typically covers these types of situations, though they can easily surpass your policy limit.
-TRU Umbrella policies offer extra liability coverage to ensure the costs are taken care of.
+TRU Umbrella policies offer extra liability coverage to ensure the costs are covered.

 5. Car Accidents